-The 30th president of the United States, Calvin Coolidge (1872-1933) left office just as America was about to shift from an era of great joviality (the Roaring Twenties) to one of unprecedented economic despair thanks to the Great Depression.
+The 30th president of the United States, Calvin Coolidge (1872-1933), left office just as America was about to shift from an era of great joviality, the Roaring Twenties, to one of unprecedented economic despair, the Great Depression.
 A stern figure, Coolidge was all business, practicing minimalism in both his social activity and in his political career.
-Here's what you should know about one of our nation’s more intriguing Commanders-in-Chief.
+Here's what you should know about one of our nation’s more intriguing commanders-in-chief.

 1. Calvin Coolidge is the only president born on the Fourth of July.